 In an incremental backup, specifies the highest LSN value included in a previous backup.
-You can get this value from the output of the previous backup operation, or from the backup\history table's end\lsn column for the previous backup operation.
-Always used in combination with the -- incremental option; not needed when you use the --incremental-base option; not recommended when you use the --incremental-base option; not recommended when you use the --incremental backups.
+You can get this value from the output of the previous backup operation, or from the backup_history table's end_lsn column for the previous backup operation.
+Always used in combination with the --incremental option; not needed when you use the --incremental-base option; not recommended when you use the --incremental-with-redo-log-only mechanism for incremental backups.